Andrew Vaughn Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.
+- The Tigers' 4.48 team ERA ranks 22nd among all league pitching staffs.

-- The Tigers have a 4.43 team ERA that ranks 20th among all league pitching staffs.
+- Tigers pitchers combine to allow 68 total home runs at a clip of 1.3 per game (to rank 20th in the league).

-- The Tigers rank 23rd in baseball in home runs given up (65 total, 1.3 per game).
+- Olson will take the mound to start for the Tigers, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.